The Professor, the Banker, and the Suicide King: Plot summary

-The highest stakes poker match of all time was played over the course of a few years, between Andrew Beal and a group of professional poker players called "The Corporation."
+The book describes a series of high-stakes poker matches played over several years between Andrew Beal and a group of professional players known as "The Corporation".
 The group included Ted Forrest, Jennifer Harman, Minh Ly, Doyle Brunson, Todd Brunson, Howard Lederer, David Grey, Chip Reese, Gus Hansen, Phil Ivey, Barry Greenstein, Lyle Berman and others.
 Many of them kept their identities anonymous, or were part of the group at different points.

-Ted Forrest, a professional poker player, was driving outside of Las Vegas when he called the Bellagio poker room.
-The personnel in the poker room informed him the highest game is $10,000-$20,000.
-He went to the poker room and sat down with his last $500,000.
-He played against Chip Reese and Andy Beal.
+Ted Forrest, a professional poker player, contacted the Bellagio poker room and was informed that the highest stakes were $10,000–$20,000.
+He joined the game with $500,000 and played against Chip Reese and Andrew Beal.
 Forrest had lost $400,000 without playing a single hand, and questioned why he was there.

-Beal first visited the Bellagio poker room in February 2001.
-He enjoyed the atmosphere and met professional poker players, such as Todd Brunson.
-He ended up winning over $100,000, crediting it to luck.
-Beal decided to study the game and face top players.
+Beal first visited the Bellagio poker room in February 2001, where he met professional players, including Todd Brunson, and won over $100,000, which he attributed to luck.

 He returned to Las Vegas and played heads-up with professionals for the highest stakes.
 Top professional poker players decided to pool their money with everybody who they thought could play the game against Beal.
 Beal began his match with Chip Reese, then Ted Forrest sat down.
 Down to his last $100,000 Forrest makes a comeback and wins $1.5 million.
 He is then asked to join the group and nobody else sits down besides Beal and his selected opponent, who alternates.

 The matches continued for three years, with the now-wealthy Beal winning most of the contests and eventually flying back to Texas with over $10 million of The corporation's money.
 Late in the series, The corporation was forced to have all of its members add money to the collective bankroll in order to continue the match.
 In March 2004, Beal announced he was finished with poker for good after losing $16 million in two days, primarily to The corporation's newest star player Phil Ivey.